 - Value Ladder – A set of products which deliver increasing value to the prospective customer.
 The value ladder usually represents a sales journey with the introductory (entry level) product or service being sold initially, followed by the more comprehensive / complementary service.
 An example is a web design company selling a website audit and then selling a website redesign and then, finally, selling an ongoing marketing retainer.
 This is used most commonly as a tactic to increase revenue in B2B businesses looking to maximise client revenue.

 How is creating an effective marketing funnel just like creating good content?

 One of the best ways to create a sales funnel is to follow the stages of content creation using the acronym – AIDA.

 - Interest – I stands for both Interest and information.
 This is the stage where customers who are actively seeking a solution will become interested and seek to acquire more information from a brand.
-As customers move through the sales funnel after recognising their problems, their interest will be sparked.

 - Action – Once a customer decides to take action, brands should make it easy for them to say yes to the solutions offered.

-Creating an effective sales and marketing funnel requires research and development and, a strong understanding of what prospective customers need.
+Creating an effective sales and marketing funnel requires research and development and a strong understanding of what prospective customers need.
 Operating the funnel requires a mechanical mindset where brands are focused on encouraging more leads to enter the funnel.
 Nudging the customers the right way through it, and eventually turning them into loyal customers and brand advocates is an important skill which will pay dividends when performed correctly.

 Analysing funnel performance data via analytics will show the performance of different areas of a marketing funnel.
 This includes the points at which brands may be losing customers – allowing them then to adapt, iterate and optimise the funnel in order to improve conversion rates of the funnel.